stellar/go/services/horizon/docker/ledgerexporter/README.md

 * Use spot instances!
 It's much cheaper and speed of testing will be the same in 99% of cases.
 * You need to publish the image if there are any changes in `Dockerfile` or one of the scripts.
 * When batch processing is over check if instances have been terminated.
 Sometimes AWS doesn't terminate them.
-* Make sure the job timeout is set to a larger value if you verify larger ranges.
+* Make sure the job timeout is set to a larger value if you export larger ranges.
 Default is just 100 seconds.